Daieishō Hayato

 Daieishō Hayato (大栄翔 勇人) is a Japanese professional sumo wrestler.
 He began his professional career in 2012 at the age of eighteen and reached the top makuuchi division in September 2015.
 His highest rank to date has been sekiwake.
-He has four gold stars for defeating yokozuna, five special prizes for Outstanding Performance and two special prizes for Technique.
+He has five gold stars for defeating yokozuna, five special prizes for Outstanding Performance and two special prizes for Technique.
 He wrestles for the Oitekaze stable.
 In January 2021 he became the first wrestler from Saitama Prefecture to win the top-division championship.
 He was a runner-up in the May 2022 and March 2023 tournaments.

 Early life and education

 Hayato Takanishi was born on 10 November 1993 in Asaka, a city in Saitama Prefecture.
 He started sumo after winning a local tournament during his first year in elementary school.
 At junior high he was a member of a sumo club in Iruma, where he first developed his thrusting attack.
 He attended Saitama Sakae High School, a school famous for its sumo club, and earned a place in the club's first team near the end of his second year.
 In his final year he contributed to the school finishing in second place in the team competition at the national championships.
 After graduation he joined Oitekaze stable to pursue a professional sumo career.
 Coming from a single-parent family, he was keen to support his mother.